zhenga8533/bbvw-wiki/docs/index.md

 !!! warning "WARNING"

     This site is not a viable source for the [Classic] version of this rom hack.
+It is recommended to play the [Full] version of either ROM Hack!

 ---